smokejohn/colormate-docs/source/index.rst

 After installation the ColorMate addon can be found in the Shader Node Editor's side panel (Hotkey: N).

+If you want to use the ColorMate GUI in a different location in blender don't worry, you can dock the GUI in 3 locations.
+The locations can be configured in ColorMates Global Addon Preferences.

 .. image:: _static/images/bl_node_colormate.png

-If you want to use the ColorMate GUI in a different location in blender don't worry, you can dock the GUI in 3 locations.
-The locations can be configure in ColorMates Global Addon Preferences.

 Global Addon Preferences